Actualizado: 2 jun

 Avoid the impostor syndrome

-Be confident on what you do know and what you don't know.
-Nobody expects you to know it all, and if they do, RUN GIRL!
+Be confident about what you do know and what you don't know.
+Nobody expects you to know it all, and if they do...
+RUN GIRL!
 The impostor syndrome is that feeling when you feel like you are in a position that you don't deserve.

 when you do it often you start to realize the difference between a good and a bad design.
 Just like Don Norman and his doors!

-Don't be afraid to show your work
+Don't be afraid to share your work

-We all have secret design projects but if you are looking for let the world know who you are as a designer you have to let go the fear of someone copying your work.
-Trust me, there will be
+We all have secret design projects, but if you are looking for the world to know you and who you are as a designer, you have to let go of the fear of someone copying your work.

 If you are looking for a job, the headhunter is your user